 Consumers are smarter than you think.

 Because of the fierce competition between window manufacturers, contractors, interior designers and architects, consumers are smart.
+They tend to obtain at least five quotes, compare the prices and educate themselves as much as possible prior to signing any contract.

-- Privacy for their home
+They want privacy for their home

 For a more spacious room…